 After a glittering AFL career with the Brisbane Lions, Jonathan has successfully forged a career in the media and is one of the most recognised and loved personalities in the AFL community.

 Known for his courage, strength and imposing style of play, the son of former Fitzroy player Brian grew up in Warrnambool and played TAC Cup for the Geelong Falcons.

-Brown is key part of Fox Footy’s AFL coverage, in particular as a member of Monday Night program ‘On The Couch’ and a columnist for the Herald Sun, Brown has joined the Nova FM Melbourne Breakfast team for 2016.
+Brown is key part of Fox Footy’s AFL coverage, in particular as a member of Monday Night program On The Couch, and has also been part of the Nova FM Melbourne Breakfast team since 2016.

 Proud parents to Olivia, Jack and Macy, Jonathan and his wife Kylie love spending time outdoors and returning to their families farms when they can.

 His national profile and down-to-earth nature has seen him forge long term partnerships with major brands including CUB, Toyota, Four N Twenty and Dairy Australia.

 In 2019, Jonathan completed the New York Marathon while raising almost $100,000 for the EB Research Foundation in the process, crossing the line with a time of 3 hours, 14 minutes and 26 seconds.